How to Keep the Frozen Food Momentum Going After COVID-19

 They asked C+R Research to create a customer journey map of the frozen food buying process, including emotions and behaviors occurring prior to shopping, during shopping, and after shopping.
 With this information, they hoped to optimize their overall retail strategy by identifying critical points of influence to address the unmet needs and triggers of shoppers and to demonstrate solutions to drive sales.
 They also wanted to customize shopper marketing plans and enhance key retailer partnerships through an understanding of the specific needs and triggers of key retail partners’ customers.

-A Three-Phase Project Using Both Qualitative and Quantitative Methods
+Multi-phase Approach Using Both Qualitative and Quantitative Methods

 C+R developed a three-phase qualitative and quantitative research study to deep dive into the frozen foods consumer, including who they are, what they think, and how they shop.